tymon42/Tymon42/README.md

 Cofounder of 2SOMEone
 ---------------------

-A fruit stack engineering.
+A full stack engineer.
 Interested in AI and Web3.
 Learning to create new things and Saas.

 * 🌍  I'm based in Big bay area, China
 * 🖥️  See my portfolio at [My portfolio](http://bento.me/harrywong)